Anna at the PRESERVED exhibition at Stanza 2015 (photo: Kyra Clegg)

 As a trained linguist, Anna Crowe has always had a strong interest in translating, mainly from Catalan and Castilian, but also from French and Italian.
 Her translations have been read at festivals and published in Britain and Catalonia.
 A collection of translations of the Catalan poet Joan Margarit, Tugs in the Fog was published by Bloodaxe in 2006 and was the PBS Recommended Translation.
 A second collection of Joan Margarit's work, Strangely Happy was published in 2011, and a third, Love is a Place will appear in the Autumn of 2016.

 She co-edited an anthology of Catalan, Light Off Water (Scottish Poetry Library/Carcanet Press, 2007).
 She translated Six Catalan Poets, edited by Pere Ballart (Arc Publications, 2013).
-A collection of poems by the Mallorcan poet, Josep Lluís Aguiló, will be published by Arc in May 2016 as Lunarium; 2017 will see the publication by Arc of translations of the Catalan poet, Manuel Forcano.
+A collection of poems by the Mallorcan poet, Josep Lluís Aguiló, was published by Arc in May 2016 as Lunarium; 2017 will see the publication by Arc of translations of the Catalan poet, Manuel Forcano.

 2014 saw the publication by Arc of Peatlands, translations from the work of Mexican poet Pedro Serrano.